mozilla-lockwise/lockwise-addon/docs/contributing.md

 # Contributing

-Thank you for considering and taking the time to contribute! **Please note: this project is not currently or actively planning to fix non-critical (data loss, security related) bugs or implement new features.** This is an experimental prototype.
+Thank you for considering and taking the time to contribute! **Please note: this project is not being actively developed since this login management UI was built into Firefox 70+.** This was an experimental prototype.

 The following are guidelines for contributing to this project.